 If you want more financial discipline you are probably looking to curb impulsive spending, save money, or maybe just achieve financial stability.

-Building self discipline your financial decisions is an important part of building wealth over the long run.
+Building self discipline with your financial decisions and some of the best personal finance products is an important part of building wealth over the long run.

 Why is self discipline the key to becoming a good saver

 Being a good saver requires self discipline since there is so much fun stuff to do and buy.
 You are exposed to more advertising than anyone in the history of the world, and the marketing companies know a lot about psychology and exactly how to get you to part with your money.